KejPi/AbracaDABra/README.md

 <img width="752" alt="Snímek obrazovky 2023-12-03 v 19 03 37" src="https://github.com/KejPi/AbracaDABra/assets/6438380/395a0384-ae2d-48e9-aca1-56169d631a4d">

 _Note:_ It seems that Apple did some changes in Sonoma and as a result Intel binaries do not run under macOS Catalina or older.
-Last binary that is know to run is version 2.2.4.
+Last binary that is known to run is version 2.2.4.
 Nevertheless the application code is still compatible with Qt6.4 thus it is possible to build AbracaDABra from source code on device running old macOS version.

 ### Windows
 Download latest Windows zip file from [release page](https://github.com/KejPi/AbracaDABra/releases/latest) and unpack it to any folder on your drive.

 RTL-SDR devices need WinUSB driver for correct functionality under Windows.
 To install it, use Zadig that can be downloaded from [zadig.akeo.ie](https://zadig.akeo.ie).
 Please follow installation steps described [here](https://www.rtl-sdr.com/getting-the-rtl-sdr-to-work-on-windows-10/).
-When the driver is installed, start `AbracaDABra.exe` and first band scan should start automatically when RTL-SDR device is recognised.
+When the driver is installed, start `AbracaDABra.exe` and first band scan should start automatically when RTL-SDR device is recognized.

 Please note that other applications requiring Realtek driver will not work with WinUSB driver from Zadig.